docker/docs/docker-cloud/migration/cloud-to-kube-gke.md

     - **Zone/Region:** The zone or region to deploy the cluster to.
     - **Cluster version:** The version of Kubernetes to use.
 You should probably use a 1.8.x or 1.9.x version.
     - **Machine type:** The type of GCE VM to use as worker nodes in the cluster.
 This should probably match your Docker Cloud node cluster.
     - **Node image:** The OS to run on each Kubernetes worker node.
-Use Ubuntu if you require NFS, glusterfs, Sysdig, or Debian packages.
+Use Ubuntu if you require NFS, glusterfs, Sysdig, or Debian packages, otherwise use COS.
     - **Size:** How many nodes to have in the cluster.

     There are various other options that you can configure, and you should carefully consider them.
 However, the majority of deployments should be OK with default values for these.